rotundasoftware/backbone.viewOptions/README.md

 #### view.options

-An "option declarations" array should be supplied as the `options` property of the view class (or the `optionsDeclarationsProperty` property).
+An "option declarations" array should be supplied as the `options` property of the view class (or as the `optionsDeclarationsProperty` property).
 Each element in the array must be a string or an object.
 * A string element simply white-lists the name of an option that should be attached to the view when it is supplied in `view.setOptions()`'s `optionsHash` (see below).
 The name may optionally be followed by an exclamation mark, which indicates a "required" option.
 * An object element may be used to give an option a default value, the key of the object being the option's name and the value its default value.